Defining an allocation

 Cumulative Basis

-Select Period-to-Date, Year-to-Date, or Life-to-Date to define the cumulative basis for the data you are using for the dynamic factor.
+Select P - Period-to-Date, Y - Year-to-Date, or L - Life-to-Date to define the cumulative basis for the data you are using for the dynamic factor.

 Note: On Factor (AC30.5), you can define a fixed factor or a dynamic factor, but not both.

-4. To override allocation header or pool information for the post-to activity in the allocation line, or to define a unit of measure if you are allocating units that will impact Units of Production billing, click More to access Activity Allocation (AC30.6).
-Use these guidelines to specify the field values:
+4. To override allocation header or pool information for the post-to activity in the allocation line, or to define a unit of measure if you are allocating units that affects Units of Production billing, click More to access Activity Allocation (AC30.6).
+Specify this information:

 Post From Activity, Post From Acct Category, and Post From Account

-You can override offset transaction defaults defined on New Allocation (AC30.4) in these three fields.
+You can override offset transaction defaults defined on New Allocation (AC30.4) in these fields.

 Type

-Select Amount or Units to override the type of data allocated from the pool.
+Select A - Amountor U - Units to override the type of data allocated from the pool.

 Unit Of Measure